 In this Part unless the contrary intention appears —

-“authorised officer” means any person acting in the exercise or performance of a power, authority, duty or function conferred or imposed by or under any Act and having a right of entry conferred by or under any Act but does not include a police officer;
+authorised officer means any person acting in the exercise or performance of a power, authority, duty or function conferred or imposed by or under any Act and having a right of entry conferred by or under any Act but does not include a police officer;

-“controlled access point” means a place provided and designated in accordance with regulations made under section 29(2)(b) and, where used in relation to an act of a particular kind, means a place so provided and designated for acts of that kind or for acts of that kind and acts of any other kind or kinds;
+controlled access point means a place provided and designated in accordance with regulations made under section 29(2)(b) and, where used in relation to an act of a particular kind, means a place so provided and designated for acts of that kind or for acts of that kind and acts of any other kind or kinds;

-“designated area” means land that is, or premises that are, for the time being declared to be a designated area pursuant to section 15;
+designated area means land that is, or premises that are, for the time being declared to be a designated area pursuant to section 15;

-“medical practitioner” means a person registered under the Medical Act 1894;
+medical practitioner means a person registered under the Medical Act 1894;

-“police officer” means a person appointed under Part I of the Police Act 1892 to be a member of the Police Force of Western Australia;
+police officer means a person appointed under Part I of the Police Act 1892 to be a member of the Police Force of Western Australia;

-“premises” means any building or structure or part of a building or structure, and includes any area surrounding such building or structure or part of a building or structure;
+premises means any building or structure or part of a building or structure, and includes any area surrounding such building or structure or part of a building or structure;

-“property” includes goods or articles of any kind;
+property includes goods or articles of any kind;

-“security officer” means a person who is the holder of a security officer’s licence under the Security and Related Activities (Control) Act 1996 and is employed by the Owners or any of them;
+security officer means a person who is the holder of a security officer’s licence under the Security and Related Activities (Control) Act 1996 and is employed by the Owners or any of them;

-“the Owners” means the Joint Venturers and each of them and any company formed by the Joint Venturers, or any of them, to manage operations conducted pursuant to the Agreement;
+the Owners means the Joint Venturers and each of them and any company formed by the Joint Venturers, or any of them, to manage operations conducted pursuant to the Agreement;

-“this Part” includes the regulations made under this Part;
+this Part includes the regulations made under this Part;

-“uncut diamond” includes any crushed diamond, diamond dust, diamond fragment or partly cut or partly processed diamond;
+uncut diamond includes any crushed diamond, diamond dust, diamond fragment or partly cut or partly processed diamond;

-“vehicle” has the same meaning as it has in and for the purposes of the Road Traffic Act 1974.
+vehicle has the same meaning as it has in and for the purposes of the Road Traffic Act 1974.

 [Section 14 amended by No. 27 of 1996 s.
 96.]